D-kn/Formula-One-Project-Power-BI/README.md

 ## 🏆 Achievements

-- 🚀 **Developed** a comprehensive Formula 1 analytics report covering data from 1950–2020.
+- 🚀 **Developed** a comprehensive Formula 1 analytics report covering data from 1950 to 2020.
 - 📊 **Collected, cleaned, and modeled** multi-source historical datasets to ensure accuracy and consistency.
 - ⚙️ **Designed advanced DAX measures** for podium finishes, race wins, and normalized scoring systems.
 - 🧩 **Built an intuitive Power BI data model** enabling seamless filtering across drivers, constructors, and circuits.
 - 🎨 **Created interactive dashboards** featuring dynamic visuals, drill-throughs, and tooltips for deeper insights.
 - ☁️ **Published and deployed** the report to **Power BI Service (Microsoft Fabric)** for online collaboration.
 - 📈 **Enabled comparative analysis** of drivers, constructors, and races across seven decades of Formula 1 history.
+- 🧮 **Enhanced analysis** using percentage-based measures (`% race_wins` and `% race_podium`) to reveal performance consistency and winning efficiency.

 ---

 ## 📜 License

-This project is open-source and distributed under the MIT License.
+This project is open-source and distributed under the MIT License. <br>
 Original author: [Malvik Vaghadia](https://github.com/malvik01)

 All rights and credits belong to the original creator.
-The MIT License permits use, modification, and distribution, provided the original license and copyright notice are retained.
+The MIT License permits use, modification, and distribution, provided the original license and copyright notice are retained